zendetsu/todo-app/README.md

-# UO ASSIGNMENT: TODO LIST APP
+# COMEDY UO ASSIGNMENT: TODO LIST APP
 (React + Django)

 This is a full-stack Todo App that supports CRUD operations on tasks and subtasks.